akamai/cli-diagnostics/README.md

 - `SOURCE_LOCATION` is a unique identifier for an edge server location closest to your users.
 To get this value, run the [List edge server locations](#list-edge-server-locations) operation first.
 - `HOSTNAME` is the MTR target hostname.
 - `SOURCE_IP` is the edge server IP address you want to run MTR from.
 You can use the edge server IP address value from the `answerSection` array in the [Get domain details with dig](#get-domain-details-with-dig) operation response.
 If you run MTR for a GTM hostname, use the Test IP value returned by the [List GTM hostnames](#list-gtm-hostnames) operation.
 - `DESTINATION_IP` is the MTR destination.
-If you run MTR for a GTM hostname, use the Target IP value returned by the [List GTM hostnames](#list-gtm-hostnames) operation.
+If you run MTR for a GTM hostname, use the Target value returned by the [List GTM hostnames](#list-gtm-hostnames) operation.
 - the `--ip_version` flag specifies the IP version for MTR to use, either `IPV4` or `IPV6`.
 It's set to `IPV4` by default.
 Omit when running MTR for a GTM hostname.
 - the `--port` flag specifies the port number for MTR to use, either `80` or `443`.
 By default it's set to `80`.
 Omit when running MTR for a GTM hostname.
 - the `--packet_type` flag specifies the packet type for MTR to use, either `tcp` or `icmp`.
 By default it's set to `tcp`.